This year’s Best Narrative nominees have fans buzzing

 I think we hear "Best Narrative" and assume the game should be somewhat linear with a bunch of dialog driven cutscenes.
 "Narratives" in gaming should be judged differently, and when your world-building is as god-tier as FromSoft's, it deserves to be recognized. #gameawards

-— Andy Cortez (didn't pay) (@TheAndyCortez) November 15, 2022
+— Andy Cortez (didn't pay for the blue check) (@TheAndyCortez) November 15, 2022

 Naturally, we have the reverse side, where many gamers are upset that Elden Ring was nominated for Best Narrative because its storyline — at least in a traditional sense — is so sparse within the experience of the game itself.
 There’s an argument floating around that if you need YouTube lore dump videos to understand the story, then maybe that’s not the best representation of the storytelling potential of the medium.